-While often used synonymously with lexical scoping static scoping, as used in this essay, will refer to the subset of lexically scoped variable bindings that are never captured by any function other than the function in which the bindings were defined.
+While often used synonumously with lexical scoping static scoping, as used in this thesis, will refer to the subset of lexically scoped variable bindings that are never captured by any function other than the defining one.
 That is the variables scope exists only in the body of the function that established the variable binding, and not in the bodies of any nested functions.
-This is somewhat similar to the C model of variable scope, disregarding for a while that C typically lacks nested functions.
+This is similar to the C model, (disregarding for a while that it typically lacks nested functions).